eladiocs/scrum-poker/README.md

 | `selected-button` (attribute) | `string` | Preselected value on mount.
 Default: `"1"`.
 Valid values: `1, 2, 3, 5, 8, 13`. |
 | `estimate-selected` (event) | `CustomEvent<string>` | Fired whenever the user picks a value.
 The chosen value is in `event.detail`. |

+> **Note:** Replace your files only if you are using a newly created project.
+If not, you will have to figure out how to add it in.

+> **Note:** Styles from files such as `index.css`, `main.css`, `base.css` can interfere with the component's styles.
+> Remove their content if you can.
+If not, you will have to figure out how to make styles not collision.

 ### Vue

-Replace App.vue with:
+Replace your `App.vue` with:
-> **Note:** Replace your files only if you have just created a new project.
-If not, you will have to figure out how to add it in.

 ```vue
 <script setup lang="ts">
 import 'scrum-poker'